PostgREST/postgrest/docs/how-tos/sql-user-management-using-postgres-users-and-passwords.rst

 :author: `fjf2002 <https://github.com/fjf2002>`_

-This is an alternative to :ref:`sql_user_management`, solely using the built-in table `pg_catalog.pg_authid <https://www.postgresql.org/docs/current/catalog-pg-authid.html>`_ for user management.
+This is an alternative to chapter :ref:`sql_user_management`, solely using the PostgreSQL built-in table `pg_catalog.pg_authid <https://www.postgresql.org/docs/current/catalog-pg-authid.html>`_ for user management.
 This means

 - no dedicated user table (aside from :code:`pg_authid`) is required

-- postgres' users and passwords (i. e. the stuff in :code:`pg_authid`) are also used at the postgrest level.
+- PostgreSQL's users and passwords (i. e. the stuff in :code:`pg_authid`) are also used at the PostgREST level.

 .. note::
-  Only postgres users with SCRAM-SHA-256 password hashes (the default since PostgreSQL v14) are supported.
+  Only PostgreSQL users with SCRAM-SHA-256 password hashes (the default since PostgreSQL v14) are supported.

 .. warning::